Barry Gjerde

-Barry Gjerde (born 13 August 1951) is a Norwegian-born Canadian–Japanese voice actor who has worked for many years in Japan as a voice actor and translator.
+Barry Gjerde (born 13 August 1951) is a Norwegian voice actor who has worked for many years in Japan.
 He has mostly narrated various corporate projects and providing English voice acting for video games.

 Career

 Gjerde is best known for his voicing of the character Barry Burton in the original version of Resident Evil.
 He also provided the voice of Rick in the game Clock Tower.
 In Mega Man X7 he provided the voice of Red, a rival Maverick hunter.

 Gjerde also played guitar and did vocals for a band called "Hotel No-Tell" with Ian MacDougall (vocals, guitar), Tom Gottsman (bass guitar, vocals), Jon MacKenzie (vocals, bass guitar), and John Boudreau (drums).
 They released an extended play in 1989.